worldcontrast/promises/README.md

 ### The world is clearer in contrast.

 **An open, neutral, and cryptographically auditable infrastructure
-for comparing political campaign promises — in any country, in any language.**
+for record political campaign promises - side by side — in any country, in any language.**

 [worldcontrast.org](https://worldcontrast.org) · [API Terms](./TERMS_API.md) · [License](./LICENSE) · [Manifesto](./MANIFESTO.md)